jcinnamond/prtty/README.md

 ```

 #### Inline styling in text literals
-I current write this a lot and it's awkward
+I currently write this a lot and it's awkward
 ```
 This has an
 .style[fg=$highlight] << emphasised